nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

         52.167.14.0         cafe.example.com

-- Open a browser and test some connections on http://cafe.example.com and https://cafe.example.com [ADC] 404 error, unknown PATH '/' in VirtualServer resource
+- Open a browser and test some connections on https://cafe.example.com/tea and https://cafe.example.com/coffee [ADC] 404 error, unknown PATH '/' in VirtualServer resource [HK] Modification of the tested URLs from https://cafe.example.com/ to https://cafe.example.com/tea and coffee

 11. Let's modify the deployment with a more complex setup